Undecanal

-Undecanal, also known as undecyl aldehyde, is an organic compound with the chemical formula C_{10}H_{21}CHO.
+Undecanal, also known as undecyl aldehyde, is an organic compound with the chemical formula C10H21CHO|auto=1 or CH3(CH2)9CHO.
 It is an eleven-carbon aldehyde.
 A colourless, oily liquid, undecanal is a component of perfumes.
 Although it occurs naturally in citrus oils, it is produced commercially by hydroformylation of decene.

 It has been registered under the EU REACH scheme at >1000 tonnes by Oxea, which confirms the status as irritant.

 Undecanal is used in the synthesis of Disparlure.